 What are some of the most common wildlife issues that homeowners face in your area?

-Pine, fox, and flying squirrels, raccoons, bats, woodpeckers, mice, moles/voles/shrews, chipmunks, groundhogs, opossums, muskrats, birds in vents, and ants/spiders.
+Pine, fox, flying squirrels, raccoons, bats, birds (woodpeckers), mice, moles/voles/shrews, chipmunks, groundhogs, opossums, and muskrats.

 How do the seasons affect wildlife activity in your area?

-All seasons are active in variable ways - winter tends to bring more mice inside, winter/spring increased raccoon calls as they mate & raise their young.
-Bats, birds, moles & chipmunks run rampant spring through fall.
-Muskrats and all species of squirrels are consistently busy & destructive here year-round.
+All seasons are active in variable ways.
+Winter tends to bring more mice inside, and we see increased raccoon calls in the winter/spring as they mate and raise their young.
+Bats, birds, moles, and chipmunks run rampant spring through fall.
+Muskrats and all species of squirrels are consistently busy and destructive here year-round.

 Any prevention tips for residents in your area?

-Call us early to inspect and seal up your home BEFORE an issue arises.
-Cut back trees from siding/gutters to reduce access to roofline.
+Call us early to inspect and seal up your home before an issue arises.
+Cut back trees from siding/gutters to reduce access to the roof.
 Rodent baiting/monitoring programs.
 Pest control applications, at least quarterly.

 Do NOT feed feral cats or wildlife around your home, unless you expect them to be a regular guest!
 Call the experts!
 Don't frustrate or endanger yourself by trying to take care of wildlife concerns on your own.

 Any time!
 When purchasing/building a new home, have us come inspect to identify potential entry points before an issue arises.